unicef/publicgoods-toolkit/policy.md

 for some historical reason.

-The [Open Source Initiative](https://opensource.org/licenses) provide overviews of their approved licenses, along with a useful[FAQ]( https://opensource.org/licenses).
+The [Open Source Initiative](https://opensource.org/licenses) provide overviews of their approved licenses, along with a useful [FAQ]( https://opensource.org/licenses).

-**KEY RECOMMENDATION**: Remember that the processes, culture and practices that support open source collaboration ultimately matter more to success than the particular open source license.
+**RECOMMENDATION**: Remember that the processes, culture and practices that support open source collaboration ultimately matter more to success than the particular open source license.
 However, the license you choose can affect potential downstream business models.